ihza6661/Toko-Komputer/docs/pitch/COMPLETE_PACKAGE_SUMMARY.md

 5. Property agents (listing showcase)

 **Strategy:**
-- Don't put all eggs in R-Tech basket
+- Don't put all eggs in Toko basket
 - Have 3-5 backup targets identified
 - Pitch to 1-2 per week until you land first client
 - Each pitch improves your skills